Resurgence-VM-Development/Resurgence/SPEC.typ

 Resets the Instruction Pointer to a previous value if possible; otherwise, the program exits.

 In the reference implementation of Resurgence, this is done by returning from recursive calls done by `call`.
-#footnote[#link("https://github.com/Resurgence-VM-Development/Resurgence/blob/8bfe13f9205b28fcea04e0a527bd05fe451d5a9f/src/internal/interpreter/execution_engine.rs#L134", "Resurgence Implementaion of Ret")]
+#footnote[#link("https://github.com/Resurgence-VM-Development/Resurgence/blob/8bfe13f9205b28fcea04e0a527bd05fe451d5a9f/src/internal/interpreter/execution_engine.rs#L134", "Resurgence Implementaion of Ret (link)")]
 This is merely an implementation detail.
 While `ret` implies returning, all it really does is set the Instruction Pointer to a previous value when possible, and exits the program otherwise.

 == Memory Manipulation